jorgebucaran/hyperapp/README.md

 ## Issues

 No software is free of bugs.
-If you're not sure if something is a bug or not, please [create an issue](https://github.com/hyperapp/hyperapp/issues) anyway.
+If you're not sure if something is a bug or not, please [file an issue](https://github.com/hyperapp/hyperapp/issues) anyway.
 Questions, feedback and feature requests are welcome too.

 ## Documentation

-All documentation, guides and API reference are located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).
-Feel free to contribute new content and improve the existing pages.
+The documentation and API reference is located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).

 ## License